Space Wattle at the Start of the Great Ocean Walk

 Andrea and Meg from Apollo Bay school also arranged for these beautifully painted rocks to be hidden on the Great Ocean Road and the start of the Great Ocean Walk track (from Skenes Creek to Marengo).
 This was done to not only celebrate Wattle Day but to celebrate the arrival of these very special seeds.

 Nobody here in Apollo Bay knows what to expect yet.
 Some people predict nothing will happen….but you just never know!
 Keep your eyes peeled when you arrive in Apollo Bay to start the Great Ocean Walk – you might just see something unexpected!
+If you’d like some help planning your trip – complete with accommodation and luggage transport – take a look at our Great Ocean Walk Tours and get in touch if you’d like to ask any questions.

 Aliens on the walk?
 Who knows!